RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors**: @martin.schoeler
 - **Project repository**: <https://github.com/RocketChat/docs>
 - **Description**: Create an easy-to-use interface to let the user explore, test and get info about the existing endpoints of the Rocket.Chat's APIs.
 The user will be able to connect and make requests directly from the UI, also being able to change the arguments of the requests and testing different flows of the APIs.
+This interface will require that the docs are consistant and follows a specific pattern, it will be required that the API docs are generated.
+So looking for ways to generate the API docs is part of the project.
 - **Desirable Skills**: Familiarity with Jekyll and Rocket.Chat Rest API.

 ### SNAP improvements